lvalentin/help/app/en/index.md

 Everytime you see an <i class="fa fa-question-circle"></i> icon in the interface, you can click to have help.

+The number of locations, time windows shown in the console may depend on the service subscription you have.
+See [plans](http://www.checkmy.ws/pricing/) for options available.

 ## Contribute

 We try to keep this documentation as accurate as possible but if you find mistakes or parts that seems to be outdated, you can open a ticket on our helpdesk system.
 You can also fork, modify an dmake a pull request.
 Thansk in advance for any cooperation.